Noah Zucker

 The matters in which Mr. Zucker has been involved include the following:

-- Groupe Dynamite: acting as part of a team representing the court-appointed monitor in the cross-border restructuring proceedings of a clothing retailer (Garage/Dynamite) under the CCAA.
+• Groupe Dynamite: acted as part of a team representing the court-appointed monitor in the cross-border restructuring proceedings of a clothing retailer (Garage/Dynamite) under the CCAA.

-- The SM Group: acted as part of a team representing one of the applicants in a "creditor-led" process under the CCAA involving the restructuring of an engineering consultancy firm.
+• The SM Group: acted as part of a team representing one of the applicants in one of the first "creditor-led" processes authorized in Québec under the CCAA involving the restructuring of an engineering consultancy firm.

 Mr. Zucker also notably acted as part of a team representing a group of creditors in a case that was litigated up to the Supreme Court of Canada and which resulted in a landmark CCAA decision dealing with the scope of the supervising court's discretionary authority, the limits on creditors' voting rights and the role of litigation funding in the insolvency context (9354-9186 Québec inc. v.
 Callidus Capital Corp., 2020 SCC 10).